Table of Contents

 The state of ketosis, where ketones are used as the main source of energy, is the basis of a ketogenic diet.
 These diets are high in fat and low in carbohydrates, and aim to induce and maintain ketosis for weight loss, improved mental focus, and other potential health benefits.

 In the modern diet, consumption of fats and protein with carbohydrates confuses our body systems and sends strong signals to the brain.
-In nature there is no combination and there was no such thing, therefore our brain reacts to it in the extreme.
+There is no combination in nature and there never was, and therefore our brain reacts to it in extremes.
 In thousands of years of evolution they ate fish and then after a few hours fruit.
 There was no fish with rice and olive oil with bread in the same meal.
 The reason lies in the fact that in this mixing both the amount of fat increases and the sugar in the blood increases – a rare phenomenon that the body does not deal with well and a phenomenon that is not accepted in gathering food and hunting!
 Check yourself with a blood sugar test.
 When the carbohydrates are processed and the fat is processed and unnatural, the fat and blood sugar rise more to the extremes.
 This can be confirmed by seeing that diabetics have very high percentages of arteriosclerosis, that is, people with high blood sugar most of the time.
-In this study you can read about people who live as they used to and suffer almost no heart problems in old age.
+In this study, you can read about people who live as they used to and suffer almost no heart problems in old age.
 The industrial food companies are targeting this “bug” (chips, pastries, chocolate and adding oil to almost everything).
 Smoothies and juices are not good for us.
 The shakes are a distillation of all the sugar from the fruit.
 We are supposed to chew and are not built for these amounts of fructose when the fruit is liquid.
 Another thing that supports the fact that our body is not built for carbohydrates together with proteins and fats is: a different ph environment that is needed for the various enzymes to break down carbohydrates versus fats and proteins.
-Breaking down fats and proteins requires higher acidity than breaking down carbohydrates – and of course you can’t achieve these two values at the same time – read about what acidity each type of enzyme needs here .
+Breaking down fats and proteins requires a higher acidity than breaking down carbohydrates – and of course you can’t achieve these two values at the same time – read about what acidity each type of enzyme needs here .

-Why is there no natural alternative to canned food today?
+Why is there no natural alternative to “canned” food today?

 Fast only on Yom Kippur